 - Licensing requirement: California Medical License

-- Benefits: Medical and liability insurance, hospital dues, meeting travel stipend, medical reimbursement for uncovered expenses, eligibility for university housing on case by case basis, and post graduate course in CREST. (clinical research, ethics, and statistics training)
+- Benefits: Medical and liability insurance, hospital dues, meeting travel stipend, medical reimbursement for uncovered expenses, and postgraduate course in CREST. (clinical research, ethics, and statistics training)

 - Salary: Commensurate for PGY-6 level